 Let this stiff mixture rest in a warm place for 4-5 hours.
 Marurizio from “The Perfect Loaf” suggests an oven with the light left on.
 It works!
 (My Bay Area kitchen is always pretty cool.)

 About an hour before time’s-up for that starter, add most of the remaining water to the flour in a larger bowl, mixing with hands or a spatula until flour’s distributed.
 Adding water to flour starts an enzyme process whereby the starches begin converting to sugars, etc. This leads to more flavor!
 (Called an “autolyse”, in scientific terms).
-Use: > 1/3 c. whole-grain flour > 3 c. malted flour > 1 1/2 c. warm water
+Use: > 3 c. malted flour > most of 1 1/2 c. warm water (reserve about 2 TBS. to add with salt at next mixing, an hour later)

-Cover this mixture and let it rest one hour or so in that warm place (next to the bowl of stiff starter mix).
+Cover the flour/water mixture and let it rest one hour or so in that warm place (next to the bowl of stiff starter mix).

 After the big bowl of flour/water mix has rested an hour or so, and the stiff starter (“levain”) has gone four or five hours (and has maybe caved in a bit), mix the two together, breaking up the stiff starter so it’ll mix in better.

-‘”Fold” the dough, as in, pull a chunk of the dough from the edge, into the center.
+‘”Fold” and stretch the dough, as in, pull a chunk of the dough from the edge, into the center.
 And repeat.
-Fold about ten times.
-It will start to seem smoother and not too sticky.
+Fold about ten times; it will become smoother and not too sticky.
 It won’t have to be thoroughly mixed at this point, as there’s more folding to come.

 Before leaving it to rest, take your fingers and poke a few holes in the dough, adding a mixture of salt and water on top.
 Don’t mix it in yet; just pour it over the dough.
-Use: > 1/4 c. warm water > 1 TBS. salt
+Use: > the extra 2 TBS. warm water > 1 TBS. salt

 Let the dough rest 20 minutes or so.
-At first, you may want to set a timer, as this slow method of making bread is fairly new to many of us.
-The main thing is to leave it be for a bit, to do its own thing.
+It’s good to leave it be for a bit, to do its own thing.
 At this point, gluten molecules are aligning themselves and doing the work of kneading, all on their own.
 All they need is time.
 To themselves.
 You can’t rush this process by man-handling the dough!

-After 20 or so minutes of resting, fold the dough again, up to thirty folds if necessary, until the dough gains “strength”.
+After 20 or so minutes of resting, fold the dough again, mixing in the salt water that’s started to absorb.
+Fold up to thirty folds if necessary, until the dough gains “strength”.
 It should feel elastic and smooth.
 Practice will help you to know when enough’s enough.
 Less handling is usually better.

 Let the dough rest for 30 minutes.
 Every 30 minutes, for the next hour or two, stretch and fold the dough a bit.
-The dough should bundle up and pull easily from the sides, indicating that it’s ready to be left alone to finish fermenting.
+Eventually, the dough should bundle up and pull easily from the sides, indicating that it’s ready to be left alone to finish fermenting.

 We’re now to the “bulk-ferment” phase.
-Leave this folded dough alone now for another 4-5 hours, then gently form into a round.
+Leave this folded dough alone now for another 4 hours, then gently form into a round.
 (Again, pulling from the outside to the middle will help shape it.)
 Do this process in the bowl with a scraper or spatula, or on a lightly floured cloth.
-(I really like this dough clouche.)
+(I really like this dough couche.)
 Let the pre-shaped dough rest another 20 minutes.

 Note: I typically go for a pretty wet dough.
 It can seem difficult to call the dough to attention for the final shaping; it may want to flounder around a bit like it’s drunk… And yet, even my wettest dough has made a good loaf.
 The only mistake I’ve made with it has been to add too much flour to the basket/bowl in the final proofing stage.
 Even though you want a gluten “cloak”, if there’s too much flour on the outside, it seems to prevent the dough from busting forth at the score points while it’s baking.
 Too much of a good thing (like a gluten-straight jacket).
 So, like I said, “lightly dusted” works.